Suggested Resources: Using the internet to research kidney health information

 Badges of ethics, values and authenticity

-If you can't see a badge of ethics, follow the principles set out by HONcode to verify high quality sites.
+If you can't see a badge of ethics on a site you visit, follow the principles set out by HONcode to verify high quality sites.

-Health On the Net Foundation provides tools to assess reliability and quality of any website - find out more on YouTube here.
+Health On the Net provides tools to assess reliability and quality of any website - see YouTube video.

 Authoritative - qualifications of authors of the health information